simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 as 16 KiB, for example.
 This *setting is ignored* when using the thread factory.
 Instead, you should compile SimGrid and your application with ``-fsplit-stack``.
-Note that this compilation flag is not compatible with the model-checker right now.
+Note that this compilation flag is not compatible with the model checker right now.

 The operating system should only allocate memory for the pages of the stack which are actually used and you might not need to use this in